acaruso7/Scheduler-App/README.md

 	* ~~This feature would allow users to create open events for anyone interested (for example, planning a sports event)~~ NOT IMPLEMENTED
 * ~~Update selections within a certain window~~ NOT IMPLEMENTED
 	* ~~For example, allow a user to change his or her selections within a certain amount of time of the original invite~~ NOT IMPLEMENTED

+### Side Note
+* In the local version of this application, the dates selected in the createSchedule form are offset by one day when displayed elsewhere in the UI, due to a timezone conversion issue in MongoDB.
+This is solved in the version deployed on Google Cloud, since you can set a default timezone with Mongo Atlas.
+Please test using the deployed version

 ## Database Schema
 ### Users